MaxDam/robot_sparring/README.md

 # Crab Sparring

-Crab Sparring is a robot that helps you train in boxing; He has 4 arms and makes various combinations of strokes that you have to try to dodge with slip, duck etc.
+Crab Sparring is a robot that helps you train in boxing.
+It can be attached to a punching bag with a simple rope and is equipped with four super-fast arms that allow it to perform various combinations of strikes, which you must try to dodge with slides and ducks, while hitting the bag.
+It also features a sensor that senses your distance so it can respond to the attack, just like a human opponent would.

 https://www.hackster.io/maxdam75/robot-sparring-79726e